vgurianov/uml-sp/docs/case_studies/fractal/fractal.md

 ### Non-standard elements
 As mentioned above, for simulation of mathematical objects must use notions of non-standard analysis.
 Object is non-standard element whenever can be executed rewrite operation.
-For action to non-standard element, must remember this.
+For action to non-standard element, must remember this.<br/>
 If bottom tier consist instance of *Lief* class then object is a quasifractal.<br/>
 If bottom tier consist instance of *Node* class then object is a fractal.
 It is potencial infinity object.<br/>